-It has proven to be a tool that many people naturally embrace and do not need to be coerced into using.
+It has proven to be a tool many naturally embrace and do not need to be coerced into using.

-Part of an office culture are the bonds that are formed among employees.
-Many peoples’ closest friends are some of those they work with.
+Part of office culture is the bonds that are formed among employees.
+Many people’s closest friends are some of those they work with.

-Some companies are encouraging employees to periodically socialize online using company tools.
-Trivia games and discussions about a non-work topic are two examples of social meetings.
+Some companies are encouraging employees to socialize online using company tools periodically.
+Trivia games and discussions about a non-work topic are examples of social meetings.

 Schedule one-to-one check-ins